Comprehensive Evaluation · Adults

 What a thorough ADHD evaluation looks like

-The initial evaluation is 60 minutes.
-ADHD in adults cannot be reliably assessed in a 20-minute intake — the presentation is too variable, the differential too broad, and the history too important to skip.
+A comprehensive ADHD evaluation is structured across two visits.
+ADHD in adults cannot be reliably assessed in a single 20-minute intake — the presentation is too variable, the differential too broad, and the history too important to rush.
+The first visit is a focused 75–90 minute diagnostic interview; a second, dedicated feedback visit is where the findings are explained and the path forward is decided together.

 Prior records from previous providers are welcome and reviewed carefully before any recommendations are made.
 If you have prior testing, school records, or prior evaluations, bring them — they are useful.